 Can the class come up with an agreed list of five qualities they would look for in a partner?

 Are these individual qualities enough to make a good relationship?
-What else might be
+What else might be needed?
+What might get in the way of a good relationship?

 SCENE FOUR